Exceeding Unemployment During Post-OPT

 - If you are not currently employed, we do not recommend traveling outside of the U.S. as re-entry to the U.S. is granted at the discretion of Customs and Border Protection (CBP)

-Given the information above, travel before an EAD card has been approved and received is not advisable.
 Note: If you depart the U.S. before your OPT application has been filed, received, and receipted by the USCIS, you become ineligible to apply for Post-Completion OPT if your program has ended.

 Please see OGS’ page on International Travel for more information